GraphQL Formatter

 Clean code is more than just an aesthetic preference; it is a vital component of efficient development and collaborative engineering.
 In the world of modern APIs, GraphQL has become a standard for complex data fetching.
 However, as queries grow in depth and complexity, they often become a tangled mess of brackets and fields.
 This GraphQL Formatter is a high-performance utility designed to bring order to that chaos.
 Whether you are extracting a query from a production log file or cleaning up a prototype from your notebook, our tool provides an instant way to beautify and indent your code for maximum clarity.

 Privacy is our foundational principle.
-Unlike many online formatters that act as "data harvesters," logging every query and schema fragment you paste, our tool follows a strict "Zero-Server" mandate.
-All formatting and minification logic happens entirely within your web browser.
+Unlike many online formatters that act as "data harvesters," logging every query and schema fragment you paste, our tool operates entirely within your web browser.
+All formatting and minification logic happens locally.
 Your proprietary business logic, sensitive field names, and internal API structures never leave your local machine.
 It is a secure, fast, and completely free solution for the global developer community, ensuring that your workflow remains both productive and private.

 What is GraphQL Formatting?